Naval Support Facility Kamiseya

 The western gate is open during the day to the public.
 It follows into a field of about 400 meters long, with a helipad in the Northern section.
 This area is an excellent kite flying location, though remote controlled devices are prohibited.

 After World War II, this former Imperial Japanese Navy torpedo manufacturing facility was used by the United States Navy as a Signals intelligence - radio communications intercept station until it ceased such operations in the late 1990s.
-On September 24, 1965 a fire broke out in one of the operational buildings, killing twelve United States military personnel.
+On September 24, 1965, a fire broke out in one of the operational buildings, killing twelve United States military personnel.
 Most of the deaths occurred because the men were unable to escape through a locked exit, and were overcome by the smoke.
 Although the official investigation listed faulty electrical circuitry as the cause of the fire, some eyewitness accounts attributed it to failure in a recently installed incinerator, used for destruction of classified information / classified material, which had been improperly vented through the wall and subsequently caused the wall to ignite.
 Many still believe this was an "official" coverup.
 The incinerator was a fairly recent installation, and was installed after two Navy enlisted men (Ames and Gerfen) discovered that classified materials were being placed in dumpsters which were subsequently emptied by a commercial waste management company, and could have been then been made available to security elements of other countries.

 The main operations building, in which the fire took place, was originally built underground.
 The walls and ceiling were made of reinforced concrete six to eight feet thick.
 It was theoretically bomb-proof, by WW2 standards.
 Therefore, with no windows and few doors, a fire was especially dangerous.
 Many of the men who died had put on respirators, which were stored in a cabinet near the exit.
 Unfortunately, these were all ABC respirators, and they soon became clogged by the large particulates in the smoke.
-This facility has been turned over to the Japanese government in 2015.
+This facility was turned over to the Japanese government in 2015.

 The base served as a command and control centre for U.S. Navy anti-submarine warfare aircraft, notably Patrol and Reconnaissance Wing 1, before the wing headquarters moved to NAF Misawa circa 2003.